lvilluminati/PKSR-Plotter/README.md

 I developed this to plot my own signal reception reports mainly to animate and see how band conditions change over time.
 I am sure there are other, better solutions for this out there.
 I am not a professional coder, more of a hobyist but I am releasing this in case it is helpful to anyone else.
 I know the code is messy, but please feel free to add any features or modifications and submit a pull request.

 ## Todo:
+- [ ] Separate all reused functions across the scripts into a single file and use an import.
+(Started)
 - [ ] Finish documenting code.
 - [ ] Clean up code.
-- [ ] Separate all reused functions across the scripts into a single file and use an import.
 - [ ] Finish pskr-plot-continuous.py
 - [ ] Add support or start a new project to use interactive maps.